Masaaki Yuasa’s latest film release is a romantic comedy fused with tragedy, drama, action and self-discovery.

 The Japanese animation studio, Science Saru, produced the movie and is also known for curating “Night is Short, Walk On Girl (2017),” “Lu over the Wall (2017)” and “Devilman Crybaby (2018).”
 It was written by renowned Japanese screenwriter Reiko Yoshida, who also wrote for hit anime films such as “A Silent Voice,” “Violet Evergarden,” “Liz and the Blue Bird” and most recently “Okko’s Inn.”

 19-year-old Hinako Mukaimizu (voiced by Rina Kawaei) is a passionate surfer and college student who moves to a small, seaside town to pursue her unknown future.
 When her apartment suddenly catches on fire due to fireworks, she is rescued by 21-year-old firefighter Minato Hinageshi (voiced by Ryota Katayose) who she immediately becomes attracted to.
-Shortly after, a love story begins and ends with a dark twist.
+Shortly after, a love story begins and ends with a bittersweet twist.

 Minato is a lionhearted and endearing young man based on his love for Hinako and choice of career.
 Their partnership truly coalesces when she teaches him her favorite hobby, surfing, and he grows an appreciation towards it.
 Although their love seems balanced, Hinako still struggles with insecurities and self-love.